 What are Mustard Greens?

 Mustard greens have broad, deeply green, frilly leaves that carry long veins throughout the length of their leaves.
-The leaves are ranch by coarse stems that can be quite fibrous when fully mature.
-Smaller leaves are considerably tenderer, while larger Mustard greens require cooking.
+The leaves run across coarse stems that can be quite fibrous when fully mature.
+Smaller leaves are considerably tenderer, while larger mustard greens require cooking.
 They have a succulent yet crunchy texture and a robust flavor – think freshly cracked black pepper and horseradish.

 I also really love to work these peppery, spicy greens into other dishes, when and where I can, as their bold flavor really does add to so many things.
 My favorite of late?
 This absolutely delectable Pasta with Mustard Greens and Crispy Sausage.
 It’s to die for, y’all.
 I cannot recommend enough that you give it a try.
 If you’re not a big fan of greens, this recipe just might change your mind in a big way.